kkkokili/Mongoose_todoList_App/README.md

 ## Check Out the APP: [To-Do-List App](https://fierce-castle-96071.herokuapp.com/work)<br/><br/>

-### The Express Deployed Weather Fetch Web APP utilizes the data of [Open Weather API](https://openweathermap.org/api) as raw material.
-It first presents a web page where users could input the latitude and longitude of a location, and then the realtime weather condition in the moment as well as that in the next 7 days will be loaded.</br>
+### The Express and Mongoose Deployed To-Do-List Web APP is consisted of three parts, the home page, the about page and the customized task List page.
+User first access the homepage where shows the date and can input the tasks need to be finished.
+Also, the customized task lists can be accessed through input params such as "chores" or "work" into url path, every single type in will generate the relative customized task list.</br>

 ## SKILLS:
 #### It covers the topic of **_HTML, CSS,Js, Node.js, Express, MongoDB, Mongoose and Heroku**<br/><br/>

 ## HOW DOES IT WORK:
 #### The project is deployed by Node.js and hosted on Heroku.
-The repo contains the backend file: app. js which I tested locally by running it through by nodemon (a package installed through npm: node package manager) to simplify the node.js restart procedures in terminal. <br/><br/>
+The todoList app uses mongo Atlas as the database to store the input data.
+The repo contains the backend file: app. js as the server file. <br/><br/>

 ## Display:<br/>

 ![Farmers Market Finder Demo](gif/todoList.gif)

-The todoList app uses monggoDB as the database to store the input data.